 Apart from knowing how to prioritize work by doing the urgent work first, your main aim should be to complete all the things you planned to do on any given day.

-Once you have dealt with the immediate issues, it doesn’t matter what order you choose to tackle your tasks in as long as they all get done.
+Once you have dealt with the immediate issues, it doesn’t matter what order you tackle your tasks in as long as they all get done.

 This doesn’t necessarily mean the task or project must be completed that day.
 It just means that you actually do some work on it.

-Do that and you’ll find projects move on surprisingly smoothly, you have fewer last minute deadlines and things that make a real difference get done.
+Do that and you’ll find projects move on surprisingly smoothly, you have fewer last minute deadlines, and things that matter happen.